babit56/rns-seedy-wasm/README.md

 ## Local Development

+In case you want to make changes to this tool, you can clone this project and run it locally.

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+First, instal dependencies with `npm install` (or `pnpm install` or `yarn`).
+Then, you can start a development server:

 ```sh
 npm run dev